rukai/PF_Sandbox/manual.md

 ### Objects

-Objects are unique entities within PF ENGINE.
+Objects are unique entities within PF Sandbox.
 They contain attributes which can be any of the following value types:
 *   string  - some text
 *   integer - a number